Faculty, Reflective Mentors and Reflective Consultants

 Carmen Alonso, PhD facilitates the Mindfulness Sessions for the UW Infant, Early Childhood and Family Mental Health (IECFMH) Capstone Certificate Program.
 She is a licensed clinical psychologist, certified mindfulness instructor, and Tae Kwon Do instructor.
 Her nonprofit organization, Just Mindfulness, works to develop and implement mindfulness-based interventions with a social justice orientation.
 She is a collaborator on research initiatives with the Cultivating Justice CoLaboratory at the Center for Healthy Minds to bring mindfulness practices to police officers and formerly incarcerated individuals.
 She is also a volunteer with the Wisconsin Prison Mindfulness Initiative and the Prison Ministry Project restorative justice program.

 Abby Halloran, LCSW, IMH-E® is a Reflective Mentor for the IECFMH Capstone Certificate Program.
-She is a Licensed Clinical Social Worker who provides psychotherapy for young children, families, and adults.
-She specializes in working with families who have experienced trauma.
-She is nationally rostered as a clinician and supervisor in Child Parent Psychotherapy (CPP), and she is an endorsed trainer in this model in the State of Wisconsin.
-Abby has a Master’s Degree in Social Work and is a graduate of the University of Wisconsin Capstone Certificate Program in Infant, Early Childhood, and Family Mental Health and is endorsed by the Wisconsin Alliance of Infant Mental Health as an Infant Mental Health Specialist.
+Ms. Halloran is a Licensed Clinical Social Worker in private practice at Creating Space in Madison, where she provides psychotherapy for young children, families, and adults.
+Ms. Halloran specializes in working with families who have experienced trauma and is drawn to supporting caregivers of all kinds.
+She is nationally rostered as a clinician and supervisor in Child Parent Psychotherapy (CPP) and is endorsed as a Wisconsin CPP Trainer.
+Ms. Halloran has a Master’s degree in Social Work, is a graduate of the UW Infant, Early Childhood, and Family Mental Health Capstone Certificate Program and is endorsed by the Wisconsin Alliance of Infant Mental Health as an Infant Mental Health Mentor.
 She provides Reflective Supervision, Consultation, and Mentoring to professionals working in mental health, early childhood education, and home visiting.

 Myra McNair, LMFT provides Reflective Mentoring for the IECFMH Capstone Certificate Program and provides instruction for the program on historical trauma.
 Myra is the owner and founder of Anesis Family Therapy in Madison, Wisconsin.
 She is a Marriage and Family Therapist, Trauma Specialist and Hypnotherapist.
 Myra has a Bachelor of Art in Biology and a Master of Science in Marriage and Family Therapy with specialties in addiction, depression, anxiety, infant mental health, parent/child attachment, marriage counseling and trauma.
 One of Myra’s biggest passions is working with diverse families and individuals.
 Using a family systems lens, Myra uses psychoanalytic theory and a narrative therapy approach.
 Centering concepts from the West African Adinkra symbols – the Sankofa bird “to go back and get it” teaches us that we must understand where we come from to move forward.
 Once we have that understanding we can plant seeds of understanding and healing to the next generation.
 Myra is trained in (EMDR) Eye Movement Desensitization and Reprocessing, Hypnotherapy, (TF-CBT) Trauma Focused Cognitive Behavioral Therapy, (CPP) Child Parent Psychotherapy, Brainspotting and Infant Mental Health.
 Myra is a community coordinator for the ACT, Adults and Children Together, Raising Safe Families Program and provides training for community workers and agencies in the ACT curriculum, a Mentor and Consultant for the UW Infant Mental Health Program and an Adjunct Professor for the Marriage and Family Therapy Program at Edgewood College.
 Building and training others in the field of mental health is something that Myra is devoted to.
 Myra is a 2017 “M List” recipient as a Health Innovator, 2020’s In Business Magazine’s “40 under 40” and 2022’s Brava Magazines “Woman 2 Watch”.
 Other awards include Black Chamber of Commerce 2020 “Eagle Award”, Nami of Dane County 2020 “Mental Health Trailblazer” and Wisconsin Alliance for Infant Mental Health 2020 “Spirit Award”.